weidongxu-microsoft/java-sdk-tools/mcp/README.md

 - `update client name: MediaMessageContent.mediaUri to MediaMessageContent.mediaUrl`

 ### Build and Changelog
-- `build the java sdk for com.azure.batch`
+- `build the java sdk for com.azure:azure-compute-batch`
 - `get changelog for the java sdk`
-- `show me the changelog for the built SDK`
+- `update changelog for the java sdk`

-### Generate SDK after Migrating from Swagger to TypeSpec
-- `generate sdk after migrating to typespec`

 ## Development